KSP-KOS/KSLib/doc/lib_navball.md

 ## lib_navball.

-``lib_navball.ks`` provides useful routines to obtain information about a vessel's orientation in a navbal-centric way.
+``lib_navball.ks`` provides useful routines to obtain information about a vessel's orientation in a navball-centric way.

 ### east_for